 PHIUS Verified Building System / Panel System Program Overview

-Passive House Institute US (PHIUS) developed the voluntary Verified Building System / Panel System Program to make verified performance data for opaque building components (which may include windows and doors) readily available to passive building practitioners.
+Passive House Institute US (PHIUS) developed the voluntary Certified Building System / Panel System Program to make verified performance data for opaque building components (which may include windows and doors) readily available to passive building practitioners.
 The scope may comprise a full construction system, or a partial system such as a wall, roof, or foundation.
-Manufacturers who have their building / panel system performance data verified by PHIUS are able to better position their products in the marketplace by providing practitioners with the information they need to specify high-performance products in their projects.
+Manufacturers who have their building / panel system performance data certified by PHIUS are able to better position their products in the marketplace by providing practitioners with the information they need to specify high-performance products in their projects.

 The program verifies that the system design addresses the four critical control functions of a building enclosure: water control, air control, water vapor control, and thermal control, as well as a minimum level of “critter control” (for insects and rodents).
 The program also verifies that the system is low-risk for moisture problems.

 For most of these functions, the required performance varies with climate.
-Verification may be sought for one or more climate zones.
+Certification may be sought for one or more climate zones.
 The climate zone system used follows the ENERGY STAR / Building America map: Subarctic, Very Cold, Cold, Mixed-Humid, Marine, Mixed-Dry, Hot-Dry, and Hot-Humid.
 For more information, view the U.S. Department of Energy (DOE) Building Science-Based Climate Maps.

 The Building System / Panel System Program produces certified energy performance data for passive building modeling and planning purposes.
 The program also verifies that the building / panel system does not use materials threatening to indoor air quality, and analyzes the environmental impact of the system’s manufacturing process.
 There are multiple options and an extended grace period for fulfilling the environmental impact requirement.